 Chinese New Year, Without the Stereotypes

-The Year of the Horse begins on Friday, January 31.
+The Year of the Sheep (or Goat) begins today.
 In honor of the Lunar New Year, also known as the Chinese New Year, celebrations last for two weeks in many Asian societies, and there are parades and festivities in U.S. cities with large Asian American communities.

 While it’s all fun, there’s also an ugly element that raises its head during this season, and it looks like this:

 Chinese New Year sometimes brings out the jerks who think they need to bow and yell “Gung hay fat chow!” at every Asian person they come across.

 Then there are the decorations.
 I’ve seen and materials for Chinese New Year that feature chop stick lettering and outdated stereotypes, such as coolies with queues.
 Party supply stores can sometimes be the biggest violators in this area!
 Perhaps this is obvious to many of you, but some people might not be aware that they are actually perpetuating racial stereotypes in the attempt to foster cultural diversity.